OverCry/Chess/README.md

 4. The game will help ensure moves are legal

 ## Compromises
 1. Rather than typical chess notation, the player will input the original location and the final destination of the piece.
 2. The black side is NO LONGER indicated with lower font rather than a colour difference.
 Enums.Colours are now used to differentiate between each side.
+3. The system is designed to trust the user when a check or checkmate has occurred